tercemundo/katacoda-scenarios/dive/intro.md

-# The purpose of this tutorial is to learn how to generate a centos 7 image from scratch.
+# The purpose of this tutorial is to use dive.